SalmanDEmad/SalmanDEmad/README.md

 ## About Me
 I'm a self-taught developer with a strong interest in building web applications and automating processes.
 I enjoy tinkering with new technologies and finding ways to make development more efficient and enjoyable.

 When I'm not coding, you can find me creating videos for my YouTube channel, [@sigmaspirits](https://www.youtube.com/sigmaspirits).
-I cover a range of topics, including programming tutorials, software reviews, and tech news.
+I cover a range of topics, including personal growth philosophy, tech industry and make mini documentaries about stuffs that matter.

 ## Skills
 - **Web Development:** Bootstrap, Python, JavaScript, React, Flutter